gabrielelana/mongoose-trackable/README.md

   })
 })
 ```
-Order is a trackable model, by default a trackable model will tracke the creation time in the `createdAt` field and last update time in the `updatedAt` field
+Order is a trackable model, by default a trackable model will track the creation time in the `createdAt` field and last update time in the `updatedAt` field

 Moreover you can keep track of all the changes of a certain field using the option `fieldsToTrack`
 ```javascript